FSDavila/Exemplo-weather-API-backend-Python/README.md

 This API backend will cache all weather (1 hour expiration time) and city identification info (cached indefinitely) in its memory cache, so repetated requests for the same resources won't end up consuming the API unecessarily.

+A detailed Postman Collection is also provided in the package for easier learning of its usage.

 The main endpoints are:

 -POST /weather/getInfo: Will query the ClimaTempo API, using the provided City ID and number of future days to be included in the weather report.